Vedant-S/DevOps-Assembly_Line-Project/README.md

 b.
 What are the Jenkins Features?

-1. Easy Installation
+1. Easy Installation:

 Jenkins is a platform-agnostic, self-contained Java-based program, ready to run with packages for Windows, Mac OS, and Unix-like operating systems.

-2. Easy Configuration
+2. Easy Configuration:

 Jenkins is easily set up and configured using its web interface, featuring error checks and a built-in help function.

-3. Available Plugins
+3. Available Plugins:

 There are hundreds of plugins available in the Update Center, integrating with every tool in the CI and CD toolchain.

-4. Extensible
+4. Extensible:

 Jenkins can be extended by means of its plugin architecture, providing nearly endless possibilities for what it can do.

-5. Easy Distribution
+5. Easy Distribution:

 Jenkins can easily distribute work across multiple machines for faster builds, tests, and deployments across multiple platforms.

-6. Free Open Source
+6. Free Open Source:

 Jenkins is an open source resource backed by heavy community support.